numberoverzero/pyservice/README.md

 # Getting Started

 pyservice was designed from the ground up to minimize request overhead, while still exposing the relevant pieces of the request chain for extension.
-The file is less than 1000 lines including docstrings and comments (566 @ 12/12/14), which makes the source a great reference when you've got questions.

-Let's get some code going.
 First, we'll define a small api.
 These are just nested dictonaries - feel free to load them from a json file.

 ```python
 # Service/Client just use a dict for specifying an api